MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 > [!NOTE]
 >  Since these are shared accounts, users using these accounts are not shown the typical first sign-in setup screens, including PIN and iris enrollments, biometric data collection notice, and various consent screens.
 You should ensure that the appropriate defaults are configured for these accounts via policy (see [Set up users on HoloLens 2 quickly](/hololens2-new-user-optimize?tabs=firstBlank%2CsecondBlank#additional-policies)) and that your users are aware of these defaults.

+## Overview of the steps to configure shared AAD accounts

 Shared AAD accounts on HoloLens are implemented as regular AAD user accounts that are configured for [AAD certificate-based authentication (CBA)](/azure/active-directory/authentication/concept-certificate-based-authentication).

 At a high level, configuring shared AAD accounts comprises of the following steps: